innolitics/rdm/rdm/init_files/product_qms/software_plan.md

 A problem report should be created whenever:

 1. a user reports a problem while using a released version of the software system, or
-2. when an internal user reports a new problem that has been found during software development or maintenance on the master Git branch [[62304:5.1.1.e and 62304:5.1.9.f]].
+2. when an internal user reports a new problem that has been found during software development or maintenance on a released version [[62304:5.1.1.e and 62304:5.1.9.f]].
 Note that small software bugs and test-failures, especially recently introduced bugs discovered by software developer working on the project, do not require a problem report.
 Problem reports provide a useful historical record of bugs, which can be used to identify software items which are especially risky.

 When creating a new problem report, include in the description: